 The History of This Temple of Trade

-When Pere Compte (renowned master builder from Girona) began construction of this trade center in 1483, the Kingdom of Valencia was at the height of its cultural splendor and economic power under the Crown of Aragon.
-The site had long been an exchange hub since Moorish rule.
-After Jaume I of Aragon conquered his new kingdom in 1238, prosperity gained momentum, which led to a period of great expansion.
+When Pere Compte, the renowned master builder from Girona, began construction in 1483, the Kingdom of Valencia was at the height of its cultural splendor and economic power under the Crown of Aragon.
+The site had been a trading hub since Moorish rule; after Jaume I of Aragon conquered the kingdom in 1238, prosperity accumulated across two centuries before the new, more glorious Silk Exchange was built to announce it.

-Today, La Lonja de la Seda is considered one of the finest preserved works of secular Gothic architecture along the Mediterranean.
-In 1996, UNESCO declared this 15th-century masterpiece important to humanity’s heritage and designated it a World Heritage Site.
+Today it is considered one of the finest preserved examples of secular Gothic architecture on the Mediterranean.
+UNESCO designated it a World Heritage Site in 1996.

 The Architecture of This Complex for Commerce